pixelastic/blog.pixelastic.com/_posts/2010-10-06-aborting-an-ajax-request-with-jquery.md

 method on the XHR object returned by `$.ajax`.

-What I learned was that aborting an XHR request still triggered the jQuery ajax `complete `callback, and even passed aÂ `success` as second argument.
+What I learned was that aborting an XHR request still triggered the jQuery ajax `complete `callback, and even passed a `success` as second argument.

 My complete callback was supposed to display the loaded window, so I really didn't want it to fire if the user closed the loading window.